runzhigege/vertx-zero/doc/zero-uniform.md

 * `Version > 0.4.4`
 * `Mongo Client`

-The method to use event bus is the sample version, please refer [Event Bus sample version](doc/zero-ebs.md) to check more details about how to use event bus in another way instead of complex file structure.
+The method to use event bus is the sample version, please refer [Event Bus sample version](doc/zero-ebs.md) to check more details about how to use event bus in another way instead of complex up.god.file structure.

 ## 0. File List